 What is a Tincture?
 (How To Make and Use Herbal Tinctures)

 Many years ago, a friend of mine was telling me about this "weird" herb store that "even" sold TINCTURES!
 (He looked at me askance, as he said this.)
 Oh, my goodness!
 I had to laugh.
-He was shocked and awed by the fact that these mysterious tinctures (which seem so "witchy," right?) were actually being sold IN A STORE in our city!
+You see, he was shocked and awed by the fact that these mysterious tinctures (which seem so "witchy," right?) were actually being sold IN A STORE in our city!

-A tincture is simply a liquid extract of an herb that you take by mouth.
+A tincture is simply a liquid alcohol extract of an herb that you take by mouth.
 That's the simple definition.
 And it really IS simple.
-The nice thing about tinctures is they concentrate the useful chemical constituents and medicinal properties of the plant material into a liquid (usually alcohol, a vegetable glycerin, or even apple cider vinegar).
+The nice thing about tinctures is they concentrate the useful chemical constituents and medicinal properties of the plant material into alcohol.